ss2552/Guide_3DS/docs/it_IT/key-information.md

 :::

-:::: details Terminologia del posizionamento dei file (es. "directory principale della scheda SD", "/luma/")
+:::: details What does "root of SD" or "/luma/" mean?

 ::: info